CodecoolGlobal/battle-ship-in-the-oo-way-karolinamichal/specifications/game.md

 __[back to README](../README.md)__

 # Description
-This class use to launch game.
+This class is used to launch game.

 # Fields
 * hasStarted - type boolean - contain information about start or stop game.